p9221066/ios-xe-mdt/README.md

 Token - cisco123
 Bucket - 9800

-7. Next you will need import the sample dashboards "
+7. Next, import the sample dashboards "9800_wifi_telemetry_dashboard_template.json" and "9800_syslog_dashboard.json".

+You are done!
+You should now see the 9800 streaming telemetry.